 In this episode, Jeff Kofman and I discuss his journey from journalism to tech startup CEO.
 Jeff explains how he came up with the idea for Trint.com, an AI (artificial intelligence) transcription service.
-He also shares insights into the pricing strategy for their SaaS (software as a service) product.
+He then shares insights into the pricing strategy for their SaaS (software as a service) product.

 About Jeff Kofman